You are currently viewing PySpark Select Columns From DataFrame

 df2.show(truncate=False) # shows all columns

-Yields below schema output.
-If you notice the column name is a struct type which consists of columns firstname, middlename, lastname.
+Produces the following schema output.
+If you observe, the column name is of a struct type, containing the columns firstname, middlename, and lastname.

 root